PrzemyslawKlups/posgenpy/README.md

 ## Installation of libatomprobe for Windows Subsystem for Linux (WSL)

-WSL is a light-weight virtuaisation system for running linux applications under Windows, in a "native" way. libatomprobe can be used in this way, including with python support
+WSL is a light-weight virtualisation system for running linux applications under Windows, in a "native" way. libatomprobe can be used in this way, including with python support

 To install WSL, follow these instructions, entering commands in WSL
 * Install  WSL and Ubuntu App :
     Go to this URL : https://docs.microsoft.com/en-us/windows/wsl/install-win10
+Run the following commands inside Ubuntu App:
 * Install git:
    ```sudo apt install git```
 * Inside WSL, check out this repository: